Mercury (planet): MESSENGER

 A second NASA mission to Mercury, named MESSENGER (MErcury Surface, Space ENvironment, GEochemistry, and Ranging), was launched on August 3, 2004.
 It made a fly-by of Earth in August 2005, and of Venus in October 2006 and June 2007 to place it onto the correct trajectory to reach an orbit around Mercury.
 A first fly-by of Mercury occurred on January 14, 2008, a second on October 6, 2008, and a third on September 29, 2009.
 Most of the hemisphere not imaged by Mariner 10 was mapped during these fly-bys.
-The probe successfully entered an elliptical orbit around the planet on March 18, 2011.
+The probe entered an elliptical orbit around the planet on March 18, 2011.
 The first orbital image of Mercury was obtained on March 29, 2011.
-The probe finished a one-year mapping mission, and then entered a one-year extended mission into 2013.
-In addition to continued observations and mapping of Mercury, MESSENGER observed the 2012 solar maximum.
+The probe finished a one-year mapping mission and then entered a one-year extended mission into 2013.
+With more observation and mapping of Mercury, MESSENGER observed the 2012 solar maximum.